mikemayer67/pynm/README.md

 ### Registering a callback

-Callbacks are registered using NotificationManager's `regsister` method.
-There are only two requied positional parameters:
+Callbacks are registered using NotificationManager's register method.

+    register(self, key, callback, *args, priority=0, **kwargs)
+        Registers a new notification callback
+        Args:
-- key (str): the notification key
+            key (str): notification key
-- callback: either a Callback object or any other *callable* python entitity
-  - *the Callback class is described below*

-In addition, there is one optional keyword parameter:
+            callback (Callback or callable): see below

-- priority (float): used to determine order of callback invocation  (*see above*)
+            priority (float): used to determine order of callback invocation args (list): positional arguments passed to callback (optional) kwargs (dict): keyword arguments passed to callback (optional)

+            The callback may be specified either as a Callback instance or as any callable function or method (bound or unbound).

+        Returns:
+            registration_id (int): unique id for each registered callback

+        Raises: AssertionError if callback
+            - is not callable
+            - is an instance of Callable and args or kwargs are specified

-Any other positional arguments will become part of the callback itself and will be passed to the callback function when it is invoked.
-They will appear immediately following the notification key.
+        Any positional arguments specified here will be passed to the callback function immediately after the notification key.
+They will appear before any positional arguments specifed when the notification is invoked.

-Similarly, any keyword arguments (*other than priority*) will become part of the callback and will be passed to the callback function when it is invoked, unless overridden when the notification is posted (*see below*)
+        Any keyword arguments specified here will be passed to the callback function, but may be overridden by any keyword arguments with the same keyword specified when the notification is invoked.

-#### Example callback registrations
+#### Examples

     from pynm import NotificationManager
     from pynm import Callable